This story started on the Great Wall of China.

 “Well, you might.
 But the group tours usually get there too late.
 The pandas get up early, eat breakfast and then wander off for a sleep.
 At best you will see them lying down doing nothing.
 With 50 other people pushing you out the way to get a photo.”

 It was one of the best pieces of travel advice I’ve received in a long time.
 It was advice I took.
 And it was absolutely correct.
 So, thank you to the Belgium strangers.
-With no shame in stealing your advice, I’m going to share it far and wide, along with my own tips for how to do your own panda tour in Chengdu.
+With no shame in stealing your advice, I’m going to share it far and wide, along with my own tips for how to visit the pandas in Chengdu without a tour.

 I’ve touched on it above but let me dig into the detail of why you should do your own panda tour in Chengdu.

-You’ll probably get there too late with a group panda tour
+You’ll probably get there too late with a group tour

 Pandas are morning creatures.
 They’re up and at their breakfast by around 7:30 a.m.
 (FYI, I would not make a good panda).
 The problem is, bamboo doesn’t fuel them for very long so after a bit of playing around, the pandas are ready for a post breakfast nap (on second thoughts, maybe I could figure out the panda lifestyle).
 These cuddly creatures start to fall into a food coma from around 8:30 a.m.
 And, as cute as they are, a sleeping panda isn’t what you’ve travelled all the way to China to see.
 You want to see them rolling around, playing, chomping through bamboo.

-Yet, here’s the rub – most panda tours won’t get you there in time to see that.
+Yet, here’s the rub – most tours won’t get you there in time to see that.

 The Chengdu Research Base of Giant Panda Breeding is about 30-40 minutes outside Chengdu and most tours don’t do downtown pick ups until 8 a.m.
 If you’ve ever been on a group tour, you know that those hotel pick ups can mean up to an hour driving around the city, waiting for Bob and Barbara to finish their hotel breakfast because they could have swore the pick-up time was nine.

-I’ve just scraped these itinerary details from some of the most popular chengdu panda tours online.
+I’ve just scraped these itinerary details from some of the most popular tours online.

 The following is a tour dedicated just to the pandas in Chengdu.